-We can make you leave our plan for the following reasons only if we get permission from Medicare and Texas Medicaid first:
+We can end your membership with our plan for the following reasons only if we get permission from Medicare and Texas Medicaid first:

-- If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan. - If you let someone else use your Member ID Card to get medical care. - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.
+- If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan. - If you let someone else use your Member ID Card to get medical care.

+• If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.